 For more information on Biochemia Medica’s policy on authorship, readers and authors are encouraged to read the article Šupak-Smolčić V, Šimundić AM.
 Biochemia Medica’s editorial policy on authorship.
 Biochem Med (Zagreb) 2015;25(3):320-3. http://dx.doi.org/10.11613/BM.2015.032

 After a manuscript is accepted for publication, the authors must guarantee that all copyrights to the manuscript are transferred to Biochemia Medica.
 The publisher (Croatian Society of Medical Biochemistry and Laboratory Medicine) has the right to reproduce and distribute the article in printed and electronic form without asking permission from authors.
-All manuscripts published on line are subject to Creative Commons Attribution License which permits users to read, download, copy, distribute, print, search, or link to the full texts of these articles in any medium or format.
+All manuscripts published on line are subject to the CC-BY Creative Commons Attribution License which permits users to read, download, copy, distribute, print, search, or link to the full texts of these articles in any medium or format.
 Also, users can remix, transform and build upon the material, provided the original work is properly cited and any changes properly indicated.
 Complete legal background of license is available at: https://creativecommons.org/licenses/by/4.0/legalcode.

 Biochemia Medica encourages all authors and reviewers to report any potential conflicts of interest to ensure complete transparency regarding the preparation and reviewing the manuscript (research funding, grants, sponsorship, competing interests etc.).
 According to the International Committee of Medical Journal Editors (ICMJE): “Conflict of interest exists when an author (or the author’s institution) has financial (employment, consultancies, stock ownership, honoraria and paid expert testimony) or personal relationship, academic competition or intellectual passion that inappropriately influences his actions.”